Lean Project Management is the evidence that the Lean principles can find beneficial application in many areas.

 As already mentioned, continuous improvement is one of the key principles of Lean.
 However, it is not something you can just check out of your to-do list.

 The Gemba walk is an application of the principle of observing work as it occurs and where it occurs.
-The core idea is that the improvement potential of work processes can be best identified in real-time and in the actual work environment.
-In Lean, the purpose of Gemba is to observe, engage, and improve and should occur where the most critical activity happens.
+The core idea is that work processes' improvement potential can be best identified in real-time and in the actual work environment.
+In Lean, Gemba's purpose is to observe, engage, and improve and should occur where the most critical activity happens.

 Lean Project Management in a nutshell